zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

 :::note

-The `gnome-keyring-daemon -r --unlock --components=secrets` command can appear to delay, but it is waiting for you to enter a password.
+The `gnome-keyring-daemon -r --unlock --components=secrets` command can appear to hang, but it is waiting for you to enter a password.
 Type your keyring password (typically the same as your Linux user password), then press `Ctrl`+`D` twice to continue the terminal session.

 :::